RedisX

 }

 There are some basic rules (best practices) for message processing.
 They should be fast, and never block for extended periods.
-If extensive processing is required, or may need to wait extensively for some resource or mutex locking, then its best that the processing function simply places the incoming message onto a queue, and let a separate background thread to the heavy lifting without holding up the subsription processing of other callback routines.
+If extensive processing is required, or may need to wait extensively for some resource or mutex locking, then its best that the processing function simply places the incoming message onto a queue, and let a separate background thread do the heavy lifting without holding up the subscription processing of other callback routines, or without losing responsiveness to other incoming messages.

 Also, it is important that the call should never attempt to modify or call free() on the supplied string arguments, since that would interfere with other subscriber calls.